Here is a quick-and-easy berry jam recipe—just two ingredients!

-We used boysenberries grown by my fellow gardener Jim Lander, who runs our community garden—and taught me how to make this recipe.
-Jim froze these berries last season and had to make room in the freezer for this year's crop!
-In fact, we made this jam right in the old garden shed, with an electric kettle and single burner stove; I'd run out to the garden faucet to fill up bottles with fresh water!
+We used boysenberries grown in our community garden.
+The berries were frozen last season and we had to make room in the freezer for this year’s crop!
+In fact, we made this jam right in the old garden shed, with an electric kettle and single burner stove; I’d run out to the garden faucet to fill up bottles with fresh water!

 I love the intense flavor of the boysenberry—which resembles a red blackberry (and is in fact a cross of several types of berries).
 For making this jam, any soft fruit will do, including raspberries, blueberries, strawberries, peaches, apricots, nectarines, or rhubarb.

-Note: We did not process in a hot water bath as you would with a larger (or commercial) canning project.
-We simply placed the jars and lids in a pot with boiling hot water while we were cooking the berries.
-Jim has never had a safety issue in many years of jam-making.
-If you are concerned, however, just pop your homemade jam in the fridge.
+Note: This recipe does not involve processing with a hot water bath as you would with a larger (or commercial) canning project.
+We are, however, placing the jars and lids in a pot with boiling hot water (while the berries cook).
+If you are concerned with safety, just pop your homemade jam in the fridge.